 So certainly we are not experts in architecture, but we liked all these buildings richly decorated and sculpted all around the old city (there are also some in the old city).
 To see the best restored examples of this style of architecture, we suggest you take a walk down Alberta Street, which is just beautiful.

-Another thing we like to do when we visit a city is a free walking tour.
-The concept is simple, a local guide takes you through his city on foot and shows you his favorite places.
-The tours are entirely based on tips, i.e. you leave what you want depending on whether you liked the tour or not.
-So in Riga we participated in an alternative walking tour which took us outside the old city to discover other places that we would not necessarily have discovered by ourselves and the Moscow district is one of them.
+Another thing we like to do when visiting a city is a free walking tour (mentioned above).
+The concept is simple: a local guide takes you on a walking tour of the city, showing you his or her favorite spots.
+The tours are entirely tip-based, meaning that you leave whatever you like, depending on whether you liked the tour or not.
+So in Riga we took part in a slightly alternative tour that took us outside the old town to discover other places we wouldn’t necessarily have discovered on our own, and the Lastādija district was one of them.

-Located just after the central market, this much more modest district contrasts quite a lot with the old town.
-Exit the beautiful art-nouveau buildings, here the houses are mainly made of wood because it was necessary to be able to burn them in case of an enemy attack at the time.
-The Moscow district is also infamous for having been used as a ghetto for Jews during the Nazi occupation of 1941-1945 (including the ghetto museum).
-At the end of the Soviet era, the place was rather poorly frequented (because prices were low) and it was not recommended to hang around there until about ten years ago.
-But nowadays, Riga has become a very safe city and the new generation is trying to use some of the houses in this area for artistic and cultural projects.
-There is also the impressive Academy of Sciences building (a large concrete block in the purest Soviet style) that was built there to Stalin’s glory.
+Located just beyond Central Market, this much more modest district is in stark contrast to the old town.
+Gone are the beautiful art-nouveau buildings, here the houses are mainly made of wood, as it was necessary to be able to burn them in the event of an enemy attack at the time.
+The district was formerly known as the “Moscow Quarter” but has since been renamed Lastādija.
+It is also infamous for having been used as a ghetto for Jews during the Nazi occupation of 1941-1945 (the ghetto museum is located here).
+At the end of the Soviet era, the place was rather a place to avoid for safety reasons and it was not really advised hanging around until about ten years ago.
+But nowadays, Riga has become a very safe city, and the new generation is trying to use some of the houses in this district for artistic and cultural projects.
+There’s also the impressive building of the Academy of Sciences (a large concrete block in pure Soviet style), which was built there in honor of Stalin.
+Speaking of the Academy of Sciences, our friend Marcis told us that it was well worth paying the 6€ to climb up to the observation platform, where the view is apparently magnificent!

-the flea market of Latgale Tirgus
+The flea market of Latgale Tirgus

 This flea market is probably the place that left the most vivid memory of our trip to Riga.
 Also located in the Moscow district, I had the impression that I was teleported back 50 years when I entered it.
 It’s simple, you can find completely outdated electronics, old bike parts of all kinds, old cameras, lots of objects from the communist or Nazi period (uniform parts, buttons, weapons…) and many other old things.
 Even if you have no intention of buying anything, this place is worth a look just for the atmosphere.
 And if you like photography like me, this place is a little gem 😉 .